infiniflow/ragflow/api/http_api_reference.md

 - `"dataset_id"`: (*Path parameter*)
   The dataset ID.
 - `"keywords"`: (*Filter parameter*), `string`
   The keywords used to match document titles.
-Defaults to `None`.
 - `"offset"`: (*Filter parameter*), `integer`
   The starting index for the documents to retrieve.
 Typically used in conjunction with `limit`.
 Defaults to `1`.
 - `"limit"`: (*Filter parameter*), `integer`